VectorBarks/smart-climate/README.md

 **Intelligent Learning**
 - Lightweight ML learns your AC's behavior patterns
+- AC temperature window detection (HysteresisLearner) for enhanced accuracy
 - Adapts to time-of-day and seasonal changes
-- Optional power monitoring for enhanced accuracy
+- Optional power monitoring for cycle detection and learning
 - Learning can be enabled/disabled with a simple switch

 **Smart Operation**